nla/flint/README.md

 * Apache Tika
 * Calibre
 * EPUBCheck
-* iText - note that this library is AGPL3 licensed

 Each wrapper neatly encapsulates the code required to use each dependency, removing complexity and simplifying calls from the core.